You are listening to the Sean Hannity Radio Show Podcast.

 What's going on?

-Who I mean, my goodness.
+I mean, my goodness.

 I mean, but he is an actor, right?

-So I don't know if it's acting that got him out.
+Well, I don't know if it's acting that got him out.

-I mean, good behavior inside a prison was the strongest case that was made, and having people that were victims.
+I mean, good behavior inside a prison was the strongest case that was made and having people that were victims.

-Up in a nice, you know, area of the jail.
+Behavior when you're probably enjoying yourself like, you know, good fellas up in a nice, you know, area of the jail.

-I'm sure he wasn't in uh well, apparently well, he wasn't in one of the toughest prisons.
+Well, apparently, well, he wasn't in one of the toughest prisons.

 That's true.

-I but I listen, I can't wait till he comes back to Miami.
+But listen, I can't wait till he comes back to Miami.

 Maybe we'll give him a big welcome wagon.